leejs209/MesaABM/README.md

 # MesaABM
-Agent-based modelling the spread of novel coronavirus in high schools using `mesa` and `matplotlib`(to represent the data).
+Agent-based modelling the spread of novel coronavirus in high schools using `mesa`.